kilograham/jpsx/README.md

 # JPSX

-JPSX is a PlayStation emulator written entirely in Java (you can see what it is supposed to look like in this old video https://www.youtube.com/watch?v=_8oyzLJHhS0).. if it doesn't work at least that well for those games, it is probably your environment!
+JPSX is a PlayStation emulator written entirely in Java (you can see what it is supposed to look like in this old video https://www.youtube.com/watch?v=_8oyzLJHhS0).
+If it doesn't work at least that well for those games, it is probably your environment!

 # History